hhromic/e131-node/README.md

 var server = new e131.Server([universes], [port]);
 ```

 The `universes` argument can be an array (for joining multiple universes) or a single integer for joining a single universe.
 If `universes` is omitted, a single value of `1` is assumed.

+> **Note:** This library only uses one UDP socket and there is a maximum limit of 20 multicast memberships (universes) per single UDP socket.
+See issue #17 for more details.

 If `port` is omitted, the default E1.31 port `5568` is used.
 The server will join the corresponding Multicast groups for each provided universe automatically and starts listening as soon as it is created.
 The server performs basic out-of-order detection on received packets.
 If an out-of-order packet is received, it is discarded.